mshoaibshafi/tf-update-in-place/README.md

 # tf-update-in-place

-Terraform keep updating-in-place resources even though none of them got touched instead of their position has changed ... can someone help me fix this issue -
+Terraform keep updating-in-place resources even though none of them got touched instead of their position has changed.

 ```
 .... < remove some extra info > ...